-The Volvo S60 AWD is handsome and perhaps the most individualistic choice of our list of non-Audi all-wheel-drive cars.
-And it happens to be the only one on the list that isn't German.
+The Volvo S60 AWD is handsome and perhaps the most individualistic choice on our list of non-Audi all-wheel-drive cars.
+It also happens to be the only one on the list that isn't German.
 Unlike the Audi Quattro, Mercedes-Benz 4Matic, and BMW xDrive system, Volvo utilizes an on-demand Haldex all-wheel-drive system rather than a full-time AWD system.
-Teamed up with the low-pressure turbo 5-cylinder engine, the Volvo S60 Haldex AWD system distributes 100% of the engine's 197 horsepower and 210 lb-ft of torque to the front wheels up until the moment they slip.
+The Volvo S60 Haldex AWD system, teamed up with the low-pressure turbo 5-cylinder engine, distributes 100% of the engine's 197 horsepower and 210 lb-ft of torque to the front wheels up until the moment they slip.
 From there, the system kicks in and works to split torque between front and rear, up to a 50/50 split, but it remains front-biased throughout the process.
 Despite its bias, this AWD Volvo sedan has plenty of acumen when it comes to all-weather traction.
 Perhaps not a total surprise as Haldex Traction Systems was originally a Swedish company, before being acquired by BorgWarner in 2011.

 If you're looking for a used Volvo S60 AWD, we'd go for the 2004-2009 model, which uses the more advanced Generation 3 Haldex system and thus is faster reacting to moments of slip on the front axle.
 Either way, the Volvo S60 AWD is distinct and truly Volvo-esque through and through, making it the perfect choice for anyone looking for an alternative to the more traditional offerings from Germany.